-- Children of worshipping members of any Church which is located in the Ecclesiastical parishes of Cold Ashby, Cottesbrooke, Guilsborough, Hollowell, Ravensthorpe and Thornby and is a member of Churches Together in England, this includes the Church of England (see residence definition below) these applications must be accompanied by SIF/A available from the school.
+- Children of worshipping members of any church which is located in the ecclesiastical parishes of Cold Ashby, Cottesbrooke, Guilsborough, Hollowell, Ravensthorpe and Thornby and is a member of Churches Together in England, this includes the Church of England.
+These applications must be accompanied by from SIF/A available from the school.
 The completed SIF/A will then be sent to the minister with form SIF/B to verify church allegiance.

-- Children living with their parents or legal guardians in the villages of Cold Ashby, Cottesbrooke, Coton, Guilsborough, Hollowell, Ravensthorpe, Teeton and Thornby (see residence definition below).
+- Children living with their parents or legal guardians in the villages of Cold Ashby Coton, Cottesbrooke, Guilsborough, Hollowell, Ravensthorpe, Teeton and Thornby

-- Children who have a sibling attending the school at the time of admission (see sibling definition below).
+- Children who have a sibling attending the school at the time of admission (see sibling definition)

-- Children of worshipping members of any Church that is a member of Churches Together in England, this includes the Church of England.
-These applications must be accompanied by form SIF/A available from the school.
-The completed SIF/A will then be sent to the minister with form SIF/B to verify church allegiance.
+- Children of worshipping members of any church that is a member of churches together in england, this includes the Church of England.
+These applications must be accompanied by form SIF/A available from the School.
+The completed SIF/1 will then be sent to the minister with form SIF/B to verify church allegiance

-- Children of parents or legal guardians of other faiths, or none, who wish their child to be educated in this church school and Christian environment.
+- Children of parents or legal guardians of other faiths, or none, who wish their child to be educated in a church school and christian environment

 - a brother or sister sharing the same parents

-At least one of the parents or guardians of the child is regarded by the priest, minister, or worship leader, as part of the worshipping community at the church or worship centre.
-This would not necessarily mean that the parent is a 'Member' in a technical sense (e.g. through baptism, confirmation or electoral roll) but would imply a pattern of attendance at worship (on Sunday or at other times) that is more than 'occasional' and has been sustained for more than a short, very recent period of time.
+For parents or carers to be worshipping members, at least one of the parents or carers of the child needs to be regarded by the priest, minister or worship leader as being part of the worshipping community at the church or worship centre.
+This would not necessarily mean that the parent or carer is a "Member" in the technical sense (e.g. through baptism, confirmation or electoral roll) but would imply a pattern of attendance at worship (on Sunday or at other times) that is more than "occasional" and has been sustained for more than a short, very recent, period of time.